ossareh/dotfiles/README.md

 - [x] migrate manual home-brew installation
 - [ ] implement a decent (but not amazing) nvim installation
 - [ ] playbook for single user mode on remote boxen

-things you're going to bring back:

-casks for hench: logitech-options